norman-kong/COMP-206/README.md

 # COMP 206

+This repository contains my assignments and labs for the course COMP 206 (Introduction to Software Systems) at McGill University (F2020).
+PDFs for the assignments, my final exam submission and the labs are not posted as requested by the professor.

 ### A1: Familiarization of Linux.
 - 1. Recreate a given folder structure and demonstrate bash commands.
 - 2. Editing files with vi.